 2008-09: Randell split the season between Belleville and Kitchener of the OHL.
 In 36 games with the Bulls, he netted 10 goals and 15 points, adding another 22 points (14g+8a) in 37 games with the Rangers.
 He finished the season with a combined 99 penalty minutes, his highest total to date.

-2009-10: Though his point totals stayed the same, Randell quickly became one of the tougher players for the Rangers, totalling 88 PIM with the club.
+2009-10: Randell quickly became one of the tougher players for the Rangers, totalling 88 PIM with the club.
 He racked up 9 goals and 21 points in 47 games for the OHL Club.

 2012-13: Randell played for Boston minor league affiliates Providence (AHL) and South Carolina (ECHL) in his first full pro season.
 He played his first AHL game in December after opening the year in the ECHL and shuttled between the two clubs in the second half.
 In 23 AHL games he was -1 with no points and 56 penalty minutes.
 Providence finished first in the Atlantic Division and reached the second round in the playoffs.
 Randell did not appear in any playoff games.
 In 22 ECHL games with the Stingrays he scored 2 goals with 2 assists and was -8 with 46 penalty minutes.

 Randall is a big, pugilistic power forward who, when on his game, can give you more than just hits and fights.
-Scored 20 goals and had 160 penalty minutes for Kitchener this season.
-Can be a force when he’s motivated and moving his feet, but struggles with consistency issues.
+He has provided some secondary scoring during his pro three-year pro career but is mostly counted on for his hard play.
+He is effective when he keeps his feet moving but struggles with consistency issues.

 Randell attended training camp with Boston before being assigned to AHL affiliate Providence at the start of the 2014-15 season.
 Now in his fourth pro season, Randell has limited offensive upside but knows his role and is willing to play it with gusto.
 He could find a lower line energy spot on a team looking for those services but could just as likely spend his entire career at the minor pro level.